 Client shall assist Company in the performance of its obligations under this Agreement and shall undertake the responsibilities specified in this Section 2 and in the applicable Statement of Work at its own expense.
 Client shall make available to Company a designated representative: FIRST/LAST NAME (“Client’s Representative” – of acceptee of estimate), who shall be authorized to make binding decisions for Client regarding the obligations which are the subject of this Agreement, and shall perform other duties and requirements of Client as set forth in this Agreement or in an applicable Statement of Work.

 3.1 Client’s Business shall mean [Client’s business].

-4.1 Client shall pay Company, on a monthly basis in advance, for the number of Sprints allocated to such month for the provision of the Services, unless an agreed upon schedule of payment has been determined.
-Company shall not be required to provide Services relating to any Sprints not previously paid by Client, and reserves the right to suspend Services at any time period during which Client has failed to pay for the Sprints allocated to such Services.
-Company may unilaterally revise any Statement of Work as it relates to Services remaining to be rendered and specific lead times for the same, to the extent that Client has failed to pay for the applicable Sprints.
+4.1 Client shall pay Company, on a monthly basis in advance, unless an agreed upon schedule of payment has been determined.
+Company shall not be required to provide Services relating to any time or projects not previously paid by Client, and reserves the right to suspend Services at any time period during which Client has failed to pay for the work allocated to such Services.
+Company may unilaterally revise any Statement of Work as it relates to Services remaining to be rendered and specific lead times for the same, to the extent that Client has failed to pay for the applicable work.

 4.2 In addition, on a monthly basis in arrears, Client shall reimburse Company for all materials and reasonable out-of-pocket fees and Expenses incurred in connection with the performance of its obligations under this Agreement (“Expenses”).
 Company shall obtain Client’s prior written approval for any single out-of-pocket Expense which is anticipated to exceed $1,000, or any aggregated out-of-pocket Expenses which are anticipated to exceed $5,000.